ytree-project/ytree/doc/source/api_reference.rst

 API Reference
 =============

-Working with Merger-Trees
+Working with Merger Trees
 -------------------------

-The :func:`~ytree.data_structures.arbor.load` can load all supported merger-tree formats.
+The :func:`~ytree.data_structures.arbor.load` can load all supported merger tree formats.
 Once loaded, the :func:`~ytree.data_structures.arbor.Arbor.save_arbor` and :func:`~ytree.data_structures.tree_node.TreeNode.save_tree` functions can be used to save the entire arbor or individual trees.